On this page:

 - Check this website regularly for news and latest developments that may be relevant to you

 - Publicise your successes!
-If you have negotiated something worthwhile or represented a member successfully, share your negotiating tips and experience with other stewards via Stewards News and also let the CSP know.
+If you have negotiated something worthwhile or represented a member successfully, let the CSP know and share your negotiating tips and experience with other stewards.

 - Talk to the CSP!
 Always keep your senior negotiating officer (SNO) informed of all major developments in your workplace/trust.
 In particular, if you have any problems with negotiations on recognition or seats on negotiating committees or on pay, please inform your SNO immediately.
 It is much easier for SNOs to achieve a good result in the early stages of a problem rather than being called on to help when a problem has escalated.
 Remember, SNOs and ERUS staff are there to help you, so if you have any worries or concerns about any issues that you are faced with, please contact them for advice and assistance.